dendeaisd/MiniRT/README.md

 ### &nbsp;5️⃣ &nbsp; LIVE Movements of Camera, Light, Objects &nbsp; 🎥

-We provide the option to interact LIVE with the Camera, Light and Objects so that you see directly the modification on the rendered image.
+We provide the option to interact LIVE with the Camera, Light and Objects so that you see directly the modification on the rendered image. (*Fow "How to" check the corresponding section in [Usage 🚀 ](https://github.com/dendeaisd/MiniRT?tab=readme-ov-file#-how-to-move-the-scene-in-the-interactive-mode)*)

 #### 1. Translation and Rotation of the Camera 📷 :
 ![camera_movement_gif](images/camera_movement.gif)